 India’s Aluminium Sector to 10 MMT: The Capacity Expansion Plan and the Carbon Cost That Could Stop It

-India’s three primary aluminium producers have announced capacity targets that would nearly triple the sector from 3.8 MMT to 10 MMT by 2030.
-Every tonne added on coal captive power carries €1,100–1,400 of CBAM liability per tonne of EU-exported metal.
+India’s three primary aluminium producers have projected capacity targets that would nearly triple the sector from 3.8 MMT to 10 MMT by 2030.
+Every tonne added on coal captive power carries approximately €680 of CBAM liability per tonne of EU-exported metal.
 The 10 MMT ambition and the European market are incompatible — unless the expansion comes with renewable electricity.

 Key Takeaways

-• The combined 10 MMT aluminium sector at coal-based electricity would carry a total annual CBAM certificate obligation of approximately €10–15 billion on EU exports (at €80/tCO₂e and 50 percent EU export ratio) — equivalent to the total value of all EU-bound Indian aluminium exports.
-This makes the 10 MMT coal-based scenario financially impossible as an EU export strategy.
-The domestic market absorbs approximately 4–4.5 MMT of the 10 MMT total, leaving 5–6 MMT for exports.
-Of that, approximately 35–40 percent currently goes to the EU.
+• The combined 10 MMT aluminium sector at coal-based electricity would carry a total annual CBAM certificate obligation of roughly €2.5 to €3.5 billion on EU exports (at €80/tCO₂e, assuming a benchmark deduction, and a 35-40% EU export ratio).
+The domestic market absorbs approximately 4–4.5 MMT of the total, leaving ~5.5 MMT for exports.
 CBAM prices the coal-based increment out of the EU market entirely.

-~5%Vedanta’s current renewable electricity share · despite being India’s largest smelter by capacity
+~3-5%Vedanta’s current renewable electricity share · despite being India’s largest smelter by capacity

-€10–15 bnAnnual CBAM obligation if 10 MMT is coal-based and 40% exported to EU at €80/tCO₂e
+€2.5–3.5 bnEstimated annual sector CBAM obligation if 10 MMT is coal-based and 35-40% is exported to EU

 India’s aluminium sector sits at the intersection of two incompatible trajectories.
 On one side, India’s industrial policy and domestic demand growth — driven by automobiles, packaging, construction, and power transmission — support a well-grounded ambition to grow primary aluminium production to 10 million tonnes per year by 2030, cementing India’s position as the world’s second-largest producer and capturing the value-added production that currently flows through imports.
 On the other side, CBAM has made the electricity source for every tonne of that expanded production a financial variable with the power to determine whether EU market access is economically possible.
 The two trajectories will only be compatible if India’s aluminium expansion is simultaneously a renewable energy expansion — not a coal capacity expansion with a renewable aspiration attached.